 Sophie undertakes a wide range of commercial work in both litigation and arbitration.
-As well as appearing in her own right in smaller cases, Sophie has experience of being led in complex and high-value litigation in the High Court and the Court of Appeal.
-She is fluent in German and French and has acted for both German and French clients and firms.
+As well as acting as sole counsel, Sophie has experience of being led in substantial, complex and high-value litigation in the High Court, the Court of Appeal and the Supreme Court.
+She also has significant experience of international arbitrations (including but not limited to ICC rules) and has assisted with proceedings before the Singapore International Commercial Court (SICC) and the Singapore Court of Appeal (SCA).
+Sophie has a particular expertise in jurisdiction and choice of law, having written her MPhil thesis on jurisdiction agreements under the supervision of Professor Adrian Briggs.
+She is fluent in German, French and Luxembourgish and has acted for both German and French clients and firms.
 She also has a good knowledge of Spanish.
 Sophie is a member of the Attorney General's C Panel of Counsel.